SafdarAliGit/jigrifoods/README.md

 ## Jigrifoods

-this is for jigri fooes
+this is for jigri foods

 #### License